dwaynediddy/diddyeats/README.md

 ---

 ## third party services used
-- postgresql - what it do
+- postgresql - for database
-- heroku - what it do
+- heroku - used to deploy app
-- (insert image sharing service)
+- AWS/s3
-- (insert payment 3rd party)
+- insert payment 3rd party
+- devise gem
--
+- rolify gem
+- stripe gem added (may not be used at current time)

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other
 This project Diddy eats was modelled after UberEats at this time where social distancing is crucial